zaps166/QMPlay2/README.md

 ###Windows (Cross-compile):

-- Install all required MinGW packages (I recommend ArchLinux unofficial MinGW repository).
+- Install all required MinGW packages (I recommend Arch Linux unofficial MinGW repository).
 - Some libraries are incompatible, uses unneeded libraries or doesn't exists in repository - you must built them on your own.
 - Notice that QMPlay2 uses static linking for some libraries.
 - Run "./compile_win_cross".